solita/solita.github.com/_posts/2015-09-18-Hello-BadUSB.md

 6. Finally the executable is started with Start-Process command in PowerShell.

 There are plenty of ready scripts available.
 [Here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) are few samples.
-There is also community made toolkit available.
-You should [check it out](http://www.ducktoolkit.com) since it allows you to generate scripts with certain payload.
+There is also [community made toolkit](http://www.ducktoolkit.com) available.
+You should check it out since it allows you to generate scripts with certain payload.
 Toolkit also allows you to compile scripts on the internet but my precautioness didn't let me to test it out.

 ## Building the script for Ducky
 This was for me the trickiest part.
-Wiki tells you to download [this Duck Encoder](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads).
+Wiki tells you to download [Duck Encoder](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads).
 It was straightforwart to use.

 ```powershell
 java -jar duckencoder.jar -i exploit.txt -o /media/microsdcard/inject.bin